PETROENG 3020 - Production Engineering

 Course Coordinator: Mrs Maria Gonzalez Perdomo

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Use the main terminology, concepts, and techniques that applies to production engineering founded on a theory based understanding of mathematics and the natural and physical sciences 2 Analyse the key issues of the design and optimisation of petroleum production systems validated against national and or international standards.
-3 Apply a critical-thinking and problem-solving approach towards the main principles of production engineering demonstrated through appropriate and relevant assessment 4 Apply theoretical and practice skills in data analysis used for real problems through case studies based on empirical evidence and the scientific approach to knowledge development 5 Analyse, and devise relevant solutions to problems posed within the course, individually and with team mates 6 Complete, analyse, and optimise an artificial lift design exercise, by using commercial software that is commonly used in the industry to develop competency in the use of technology.
+1 Use the main terminology, concepts, and techniques that apply to production engineering founded on a theory-based understanding of mathematics and the natural and physical sciences 2 Analyse the critical issues of the design and optimisation of petroleum production systems validated against national and/or international standards.
+3 Apply a critical-thinking and problem-solving approach toward the main principles of production engineering demonstrated through the appropriate and relevant assessment 4 Apply theoretical and practice skills in data analysis used for real problems through case studies based on empirical evidence and the scientific approach to knowledge development 5 Analyse, and devise relevant solutions to problems posed within the course, individually and with teammates 6 Complete, analyse and optimise an artificial lift design exercise using commercial software commonly used in the industry to develop competency in the use of technology.
 7 Demonstrate the ability to interact with other students to practice teamwork and communication skills 8 Engage and participate in class and online discussions to help in communicating complex concepts to professional colleagues 9 Evaluate and provide feedback on your own learning experience committed to self-review and performance evaluation

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s)

 Attribute 1: Deep discipline knowledge and intellectual breadth

 Graduates have comprehensive knowledge and understanding of their subject area, the ability to engage with different traditions of thought, and the ability to apply their knowledge in practice including in multi-disciplinary or multi-professional contexts.